 The Value Toolkit is being developed through collective innovation.
 There are over 120 organisations working in partnership with Construction Innovation Hub to create it.
 There is a significant programme of market engagement, targeting thousands of supply chain partners, which will ensure the wider sector have a voice in the development and are prepared to respond to value-based decision-making.

 The Value Toolkit sets to redefine value away from financial value and instead introduce capital categories of People, Social, Natural and Manufactured.
-This mean that while cost and capital risk are still key considerations in decision-making when planning construction programmes, they should not be the only factor.
+This means that while cost and capital risk are still key considerations in decision-making when planning construction programmes, they should not be the only factor.
 The Value Toolkit will help clients reach procurement decisions based on whole-value and not solely on lowest price.

 Environmental impact is a critical element of the Natural Capital category in the Value Definition module, meaning the Value Toolkit supports decisions that will drive a reduction in carbon emissions through every project delivered, both in construction and operation phases.
 It prompts decisions around air quality, land quality, water quality, and biodiversity and will help the industry accelerate towards its target of NetZero emissions as a sector by 2050.
 The continuous measurement of value performance throughout delivery and operation will not only help clients and industry to maximise value on each project, but the performance data collected can be used to inform both future projects and also policymakers.